trusslab/spinner/README.md

 	./run_selftests.sh path/to/kernel/source
 3) Run API analysis:
 	./run_fptests.sh path/to/kernel/source
+	You might want to look at any errors at this point.
+These could indicate some unsatisfied requirements that could affect the accuracy of the analysis.
 4) Generate callgraph:
 	cd mlta
 	<write the path to your vmlinux.bc file in bc.list>